 We offer telephone services using interconnected VoIP technology.
 Although traditional providers of circuit-switched telephone service are generally subject to significant regulation, it is unclear whether, and to what extent, federal and state regulators will subject VoIP services to the same regulations as traditional telephone services provided by incumbent local exchange carriers.
 Some states have begun proceedings to subject cable VoIP services to state level regulation.
-The FCC has already determined that certain providers of telephone services using Internet Protocol technology like us must comply with 911 emergency service rules, requirements for accommodating law enforcement wiretaps under CALEA, Universal Service Fund contributions, disability access, customer privacy, Customer Proprietary Network Information requirements, disability access, network outage reporting, rural call competition reporting, number porting and other regulatory requirements.
+The FCC has already determined that certain providers of telephone services using Internet Protocol technology like us must comply with 911 emergency service rules, requirements for accommodating law enforcement wiretaps under CALEA, Universal Service Fund contributions, disability access, customer privacy, Customer Proprietary Network Information requirements, disability access, network outage reporting, rural call competition reporting, number porting, battery back-up and other regulatory requirements.

-In November 2011, the FCC released an order significantly changing the rules governing intercarrier compensation for the origination and termination of telephone traffic between carriers.
-The rules will result in a substantial decrease in intercarrier compensation payments over a multi-year period.
-These decreases will affect both the amounts that we pay to other carriers and the amounts that we receive from other carriers.
-The schedule and magnitude of these decreases, however, will vary depending on the nature of the carriers and the telephone traffic at issue, and the FCC's new ruling initiates further implementation rulemakings and is currently under appeal.
+In 2011, the FCC released an order that significantly changed the rules governing intercarrier compensation for the origination and termination of telephone traffic between carriers.
+That change resulted in a substantial decrease in intercarrier compensation that we pay to other carriers and the amounts that we receive from other carriers, and those amounts will continue to decrease.
+The schedule and magnitude of these decreases, however, will vary depending on the nature of the carriers and the telephone traffic at issue, and if the FCC initiates further rule changes.
 We cannot predict with certainty the impact on our revenues and expenses for voice services at particular times over this multi-year period.